 Swimming is my go to exercise when I am really struggling.
 It is low impact and puts almost no strain on the back at all.
 It is an excellent form of active stretching and also helps to build a strong core.
 When swimming you are supported by the water and it releases much of the pressure that is transmitted through the spine when standing upright.
 I find backstroke and front crawl particularly helpful.
 Swimming also releases endorphins, which are natural painkillers, and following a swim my back always feels better.
 If your back injury is particularly severe or the pain unmanageable, try just wading in the water or doing low impact exercises in the pool initially, before gradually progressing on to swimming.

 It is very important not to ‘go it alone’.
 Seeking help from a qualified medical practitioner may prevent you causing further damage or missing a more serious cause for the pain.
 Several times over the past few years a trip to the physiotherapist has helped salvage the situation and get me back on the mats quickly.

 I still have bad days and my back is definitely not as good as it used to be, but I now have more good days than bad and I’m still in the game and training and teaching regularly.
-I hope that if you are suffering with lower back problems that some of these strategies, that have help me so much, will also help you to combat your back pain and keep training.
+I hope that if you are suffering from lower back problems that some of these strategies, that have helped me so much, will also help you to combat your back pain and keep training.